pensjonatus/flash-fiction/blog/bioresonance.md

 ---
-title: 'Bioresonance'
+title: Bioresonance
 date: '2023-04-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I went out to see some live music, but everyone at the club had succumbed to